fdmsantos/MyDocs/docs/certifications/aws/networking-specialty.md

         * MD5 authentication
         * Specifying any prefixes you want to be advertise (advertised globally except China)
         * Jumbo Frames
-            * The default is MTU 1500, but you can enabled jumbo frames by enabling MUT 9001 on the VIF.
+            * The default is MTU 1500, but you can enabled jumbo frames by enabling MTU 9001 on the VIF.
 When using Jumbo Frames, the MTU size must be updated throughout the data path (the application and peer routes)
 * Private VIFs
     * Allow connections to private services such as VPC.
     * Private VIFs can connect to a Direct Connect Gateway, which can associated with one or more VGWs in any AWS region except China